nathanielshak/advancedprogramming/Lesson3/README.md

 #### List Print

 The first function: `list_print` is already filled out for you.
-This function goes through every item in a list passed as a parameter and prints them in order.
+This function goes through every item in a list passed as a parameter (in the `list` variable) and prints them in order.
 You can use this as an example as you work on the rest of the problems.

 The first function we're going to write our code in is `list_sum`.
 In this program, we will assume the parameter, `list` is a list of numbers, and we will want the function to compute the sum of all of them, then return that sum.